directus/directus/docs/extensions/hooks.md

 Filter hooks act on the event's payload before the event is fired.
 They allow you to check, modify, or cancel an event.

-Below is an example of how to check a create event's payload.

-Below is how to modify a create event.

-Below is an example of how you can cancel a `create` event by throwing a standard Directus exception.
+Below is an example of canceling a `create` event by throwing a standard Directus exception.

 ```js
 module.exports = function registerHook({ filter }, { exceptions }) {